EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 - ownCloud's main appstore is activated by default, but experimental apps are not enabled.
 See `owncloud_appstore_` variables for tweaks.
 - Collaborative editing of documents is enabled with a local LibreOffice setup.
 Note that you still need to manually activate the documents app from the app store.

+Multiple owncloud servers can be installed and configured.
+Only the first server in the list will be responsible for configuring the database and other options that depend on the `occ` command line tool.

 Requirements
 ------------
 See `meta/main.yml`.